S&P 500 Climbs, Extending August Rally

-U.S. stocks jumped Wednesday, putting the S&P 500 back on track to continue this month's rally.

-The S&P 500 rose 0.9% in morning trading, pushing the benchmark index to the cusp of a record high last set in February.
-The move erased losses from Tuesday, its biggest decline in three weeks.
+U.S. stocks rallied Wednesday, pushing the S&P 500 index to the cusp of a record last reached before the pandemic shutdown took effect.

+The benchmark index rose 1.3% in midday trading, more than erasing Tuesday's losses and putting it on track for its highest close since mid-February.

-The Dow Jones Industrial Average Average climbed 0.8% and the technology-heavy Nasdaq Composite Index rose 1.1%.
+The Dow Jones Industrial Average climbed about 1%, and the technology-heavy Nasdaq Composite Index advanced 2%.

+Stocks have risen all but one day in August, boosted by the prospect of declining coronavirus cases at a time when the federal government and central banks are still supporting the economy.

+"There's optimism right now about an environment where the virus situation gets better but we still have a ton of stimulus in the system, " Ilya Feygin, a managing director at broker-dealer WallachBeth Capital.

+The steady rise also leaves the stock market susceptible to reversal if cases begin to rise again or future stimulus efforts disappoint, traders said.

 Investors are keeping a close eye on lawmakers' negotiations over a new coronavirus-relief package for American households and businesses.
-Senate Majority Leader Mitch McConnell said that talks were "at a bit of a stalemate," dimming appetite for stocks and other risky assets on Tuesday.
+Senate Majority Leader Mitch McConnell said talks were "at a bit of a stalemate," dimming appetite for stocks and other risky assets on Tuesday.
+Still, many investors remain optimistic that a deal will be reached.

-"Mitch McConnell's comments yesterday implied that we might not be able to see an agreement before Congress goes into recess," said Edward Park, deputy chief investment officer at Brooks Macdonald.
-"Markets, particularly in the last day or so, seem to be pricing in a stimulus even as lawmakers play down the odds."
+"Markets, particularly in the last day or so, seem to be pricing in a stimulus even as lawmakers play down the odds," said Edward Park, deputy chief investment officer at Brooks Macdonald, an investment management firm.

+Traders also said the market was supported Wednesday by Democratic presidential candidate Joe Biden's announcement that Kamala Harris would be his running mate.
+Wall Street veterans widely consider Ms. Harris to be a more moderate choice than others who were in contention for a spot on the ticket.

-Shares of drugmaker Moderna edged up about 2% after it said Tuesday it agreed to provide the U.S. government 100 million doses of its experimental coronavirus vaccine in exchange for more than $1.5 billion.
-Tesla shares rose 4.6% after the electric-car maker on Tuesday said it would enact a 5-for-1 stock split.
+U.S. stock gains were led by the technology giants that had dragged indexes lower on Tuesday.
+The sector jumped 2% in the S&P 500, with Apple, Amazon.com, Facebook and Microsoft all up more than 2%.
+Tesla shares rose nearly 9% after the electric-car maker on Tuesday said it would enact a 5-for-1 stock split.

 Fresh inflation data showed that U.S. consumer prices increased by 0.6% in July, more than the average expectation of 0.3%, according to FactSet.